 You might be surprised by this story.

-It will tell you how mindfulness first came into culture.
+It will tell you how mindfulness first came into Western culture.

-It will also teach a century-old thought-training technique.
+It will also teach you a century-old thought-training technique.

 Because our mental structure hasn’t changed much in the last 100 years–or the last 10,000!–this technique still promises to rock your world.

-Mindfulness practices have been used to create happiness, clarify thought and speed up our thinking for a very long time.
+Mindfulness practices have been used to create happiness, clarify thought, and refine our thinking for a very long time.

-Though “Hypnosis” is a scary word, it really just describes a method for organizing our thought-stream—and such methods were discovered at the dawn of the 19th century.
+Though “Hypnosis” is a scary word, it just describes a method for organizing our thought-stream—and such methods were discovered at the dawn of the 19th century.

 But you should know that, as far back as Plato’s time (c.
-400 BCE), highly effective people used thought-stream training for vocational success, attainment of life-goals and the improvement of relationships.
+400 BCE), highly effective people used thought-stream training for vocational success, reaching life-goals, and improving relationships.

 The roots of today’s mindfulness’ techniques are found the 1700s—at the dawn of the Industrial Revolution.

 Franz Mesmer (1734 – 1815) was a child of The Enlightenment.

-As “mesmerized” suggests, he brought people toward intense states of focus.
+He brought people toward intense states of focus, “mesmerizing” them.

-During his day, the people who watched him do it called it “auto-suggestion.”
+During his day, people who watched him do it called it “auto-suggestion.”

 They said Mesmer made people “suggest” things to themselves.

 These suggestions healed them of the sicknesses Mesmer had been hired to cure!

 CAT scans and other technologies not known in Mesmer’s time now reveal the valuable biological effects of mindfulness.

-Before we begin practicing mindfulness, we should know that the journey toward focusing our attention is challenging because it forces us to break comfortable mental habits.
+Before we begin practicing mindfulness, we should know that the journey toward focusing our attention is challenging because it forces us to break familiar mental habits.

 But we should also know that mindfulness is simple to understand and easy to begin.

 Mindfulness uses these “suggestions” to the self.

 A recent Psychology Today blog reviewed numberless studies that confirm the effectiveness of auto-suggestion.
 Tests show the practice brings happiness, health, and vocational success to people of every age, ethnicity, and class.

 After Mesmer’s time, auto-suggestion was taught more explicitly by the influential (and ever-cheerful!)
 Frenchman, Émile Coué (1857 – 1926)–who began his teaching in the late-1800s.